Balance transfer credit cards can be a useful way to help clear debts. But there are dangers with using one if you don’t follow the rules.

 Got credit cards debts?
 Chances are you’re paying close to 20% in interest on the money you’ve borrowed.
 This adds up quickly, making your spending more expensive.
 And if you’re spending on credit cards in the first place it’s probably because you can’t afford what you’re buying – so extra charges aren’t welcome!

 But if you get a 0% balance transfer card, you can move the debt from other credit cards to it, and crucially not have to pay interest for an agreed time.
-At the moment this can be as long as 37 months – that’s just over three years.
+At the moment this can be as long as 29 months – that’s just under two and a half years.

 The idea is that you use this time to clear the debt without adding to it, saving you money in the long run.
 If you’ve other debts, it might also give you a little breather while you clear those.